-This prospectus covers the resale by our Selling Stockholders of 14,335,630 shares of common stock, including:
+This prospectus covers the resale by our Selling Stockholders of 14,337,632 shares of common stock, including:

-- up to 4,242,515 shares of common stock underlying the principal, and up to 337,399 shares underlying the interest accrued, of registrants Notes - (ii) up to 2,121,258 shares of common stock issuable upon the exercise of outstanding Investor's Warrants at an exercise price of \$1.20 that were previously issued to the Selling Shareholders in connection with the Notes Offering that closed in a series of closings between February 15, 2019 and May 28, 2019. - (iii) 542,102 shares of our common stock issuable upon the exercise of outstanding Placement Agent Warrants at an exercise price of \$1.20 per share that were previously issued to Boustead Securities, LLC and its assigns pursuant to the Offering - (iv) an indeterminate number of shares of common stock issuable upon conversion of Series D Convertible Preferred Stock.
-The Series D Convertible Preferred Stock is convertible at any time at an initial conversion price of \$0.25 per share of our common stock, subject to adjustment for certain events.
+- (i) up to 4,242,515 shares of common stock underlying the principal, and up to 339,401 shares underlying the interest accrued, of registrants Notes - (ii) up to 2,121,258 shares of common stock issuable upon the exercise of outstanding Investor's Warrants at an exercise price of \$1.20 that were previously issued to the Selling Shareholders in connection with the Notes Offering that closed in a series of closings between February 15, 2019 and May 28, 2019. - (iii) 542,102 shares of our common stock issuable upon the exercise of outstanding Placement Agent Warrants at an exercise price of \$1.20 per share that were previously issued to Boustead Securities, LLC and its assigns pursuant to the Offering - (iv) up to 3,108,356 shares of common stock underlying the outstanding Series DConvertible Preferred Stock which is convertible at any time at an initial conversion price of \$0.25 per share of our common stock subject to adjustment for certain events ("Series D Shares").
 There are currently 3,108,356 common shares estimated to underlying the 1,016,004 issued and outstanding Series D Shares. - (v) up to 3,984,000 shares of common stock issuable upon conversion of outstanding Series F Warrants at an exercise price of \$0.25 per share, subject to certain adjustments, that were previously issued to one of the Selling Shareholders in connection with Preferred Stock and Warrant Purchase Agreement dated November 10, 2016